2514millerj/vscode-meerkatio/README.md

 - On Linux, make sure you have `notify-osd` or `libnotify-bin` installed.
 (Installed by default on Ubuntu)

 ## Release Notes

+### 1.4.0

+Added MeerkatIO side panel with Quick Actions and Account Management.
+Allows users to easily toggle notifications on and off and provides useful resources.

+Fixed bug where notifications were firing for every process of a Run and Debug execution.
+Now only fires for the parent process.

 ### 1.3.1